Code of Ethical Business Conduct

 Additional and more detailed and explicit policies may govern particular areas of administration such as human resources, finance, information technology, or research.
 It is the responsibility of each person working in those areas to learn and adhere to those policies.
 A selection of related policies is provided below.
 Additional policies may be found by visiting departmental web pages.

-Each person is responsible for ensuring that his or her own conduct and the conduct of anyone reporting to him or her fully comply with this Code and with Dartmouth's policies.
-Violations may result in the taking of appropriate disciplinary action up to and including discharge from employment.
-Disciplinary action will be taken in accordance with the procedures applicable to faculty or staff, as the case may be.
+Each person is responsible for ensuring that their own conduct and the conduct of anyone reporting to them fully comply with this Code and with Dartmouth's policies.
+Violations may result in the taking of appropriate disciplinary action up to and including discharge from employment or fiduciary appointment.
+Disciplinary action will be taken in accordance with the procedures applicable to faculty, staff, or employed students, as the case may be.
 Conduct representing a violation of this Code may, in some circumstances, also subject an individual to civil or criminal charges and penalties.

 a.
 Reporting to Management

 Dartmouth Personnel should report suspected violations of applicable laws, government regulations or Dartmouth policies, government or industrial contract and grant requirements, or this Code.
 This reporting should normally be made initially through standard management channels, beginning with the employee's immediate supervisor.
-Alternatively, employees may go directly to Human Resources, Institutional Diversity and Equity, Safety and Security, Risk Management, the Office of the Executive Vice President for Finance and Administration, or the Office of the General Counsel, to report suspected violations or problems.
-Dartmouth understands, however, that making a report to any of these individuals and offices may not be appropriate or comfortable for any number of reasons.
-In these cases, people may look to the Dartmouth Compliance and Ethics Hotline.
-The Hotline can be accessed either through a toll-free number (888-497-0516) or through a website: www.dartmouth.ethicspoint.com The telephone number and website are owned and hosted by EthicsPoint, not Dartmouth.
+Alternatively, employees may go directly to Human Resources, Institutional Diversity and Equity, Safety and Security, Internal Controls Services, Chief Compliance Officer, the Office of the Executive Vice President, or the Office of the General Counsel, to report suspected violations or problems.
+In these cases, people may look to the Dartmouth College Integrity Helpline.
+The Helpline can be accessed either through a toll-free number (888-497-0516) or through a website: www.dartmouth.ethicspoint.com The telephone number and website are owned and hosted by EthicsPoint, not Dartmouth.
 Reports can be made anonymously, but this is not required.
 In either case, providing as much information as possible will aid Dartmouth in its investigation of the reported concern.
-You can find more information on the Risk and Internal Controls Services webpage: www.dartmouth.edu/rmi.
+You can find more information on the Integrity and Compliance webpage: https://www.dartmouth.edu/rmi/

 b.
 Cooperation